The Oklahoma Joe’s Bandera Smoker is a monster of an offset vertical smoker, the question is, is it worth the price tag?

 How Mobile is the Bandera?

-The 10 inch metal wagon wheels on the Oklahoma Joe Bandera smoker do not have the ability to be locked down like you might be able to on a pellet or kamado style cooker.
+The 10 inch metal wagon wheels on this unit do not have the ability to be locked down like you might be able to on a pellet or kamado style cooker.
 The sheer weight of this unit should give you the stability that you need in order to keep the grill in place.

 Like you might see on an airplane, you could always block the wheels so that it can’t move, but we find that unnecessary on a unit of this size.